CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 In Colorado, a product liability action must be brought within two years from the time when the injury is – or should have been – discovered.
 It is important to contact an experienced product liability lawyer as soon as possible to begin building your case and avoid any issues that could be presented by the statute of limitations.

-Experienced Product Liability Lawyers for Your Product Liability Case
+Experienced Product Liability Lawyers for Case

-The product liability attorneys at Leventhal Sar LLC have experience successfully litigating defective product cases against national corporations and large legal teams.
+The product liability attorneys at Leventhal Sar Law have experience successfully litigating defective product cases against national corporations and large legal teams.
 We are not intimidated by big companies and we will aggressively fight for the maximum compensation to which you may be entitled.

-At Leventhal Sar LLC, you are our top priority.
+At Leventhal Sar Law, you are our top priority.
 Your initial consultation will be conducted directly with our partners.
 We will listen closely to your unique situation and give you the individualized legal counsel your case deserves.
 We pride ourselves on our integrity.
 If we don’t believe in the strength of your case, we’ll tell you right away.
 We won’t string you along for months of uncertainty and mounting expenses.
 We believe in our clients and the merits of their cases.
 We work on a contingency basis, so we don’t get paid until you do.